act-rules/act-rules.github.io/_rules/SC3-1-2-lang-valid.md

 #### Inapplicable example 2

-An empty value for `lang` attribute is ignored by this rule, as the applicability specifies only non-empty values.
+An empty value for `lang` attribute is ignored by this rule, as the applicability specifies only values that are not the empty string ("").

 ```html
 <html>